Criminal Law Act 1967: Part I – Felony and misdemeanour

 Section 6 deals with the procedures for arraignment and verdict.
 In particular, it deals with alternative verdicts (or alternative pleas).
 When a defendant is found not guilty of the offence he is charged with but is found guilty of a less serious offence (or he wishes to plead not guilty to the more serious offence but guilty to a lesser one), the section allows a verdict or plea of guilty to the lesser offence to be entered even though the offence may not be explicitly charged on the indictment.
 It also states if a defendant refuses to enter a plea then it defaults to not guilty.

 Section 7(5) abolished forfeiture of lands, goods and chattels, and abolished outlawry.
 (The section is now repealed, but such repeals of repeals do not revive the repealed law.)

 Part II – Obsolete crimes

-This Part implements recommendations of the Law Commission.
+This part implements recommendations of the Law Commission.

 Section 13 abolished the common law offences of champerty and barratry, challenging to fight, eavesdropping, and being "a common scold or a common night walker".
 It also repealed the offence of praemunire (attempting to appeal to a foreign power, e.g. the pope, on legal matters), which had survived on the statute books since 1392.
 It preserved the common law offence of embracery (which was later abolished by the Bribery Act 2010).
 It also repealed the Blasphemy Act 1697.

 This section extended only to Great Britain.
 However identical provision was made for Northern Ireland by section 16 of the Criminal Justice (Miscellaneous Provisions) Act (Northern Ireland) 1968.

-Schedule 4: Repeals
+Repealed enactments

-The Act repealed the following acts, among others:
+Section 13 of the act repealed 24 enactments, listed in schedule 4 to the act.